 Illness and Healing

-Temple Shalom Caring Community is a congregant-to-congregant outreach program in which temple members reach out to one another in various ways, including phone calls, visits, and support during times of illness, hospitalization, and bereavement.
+Temple members can reach out to one another in various ways, including phone calls, visits, and support during times of illness, hospitalization, and bereavement.
+If you or someone you know needs this support, please contact us.
 The Mishberech prayer for healing is offered at each of our Shabbat services.
-If you have a name of a loved one, friend or temple member in need of healing that you would like to be read during this prayer, please share it with the Temple office.
+If you have a name of a loved one, friend, or Temple member in need of healing that you would like to be read during this prayer, please contact us.

 In accordance with Jewish tradition, some of our members “sit shiva,” receiving comforting guests at their home following the service.
 While the tradition is seven days, many people observe for one or sometimes two or three days.
-The rabbi or a layperson will officiate at shiva minyan services in the home of the bereaved for one service or up to the full week of shiva.
+The rabbi or a layperson will officiate at shiva minyan services in the home of the bereaved as required.
 Temple Shalom provides appropriate prayer books as needed.
-Before the first year is over, an unveiling takes place as the stone is placed at the grave.
-We are happy to prepare a short service for you to lead on your own, or with a lay-leader’s guidance.
+Usually before the first year is over, an unveiling takes place as the stone is placed at the grave.
+We are happy to work with you to prepare a short service to lead on your own, or with the rabbi’s or a layleader’s guidance.
 Please contact us to make arrangements.

 For more information on rituals and customs surrounding Jewish death, please see this PowerPoint presentation, “Jewish Death and Mourning Rituals“, prepared by Rabbi Lori Cohen.